 The way we work today has changed.
 Many more of us have the freedom – and the uncertainty – of ‘portfolio careers’ and other non-traditional forms of employment.
 In other words, we get to be our own boss, whether as a sole trader, a contractor or a limited company director.
 It can be exhilarating, but it can also be worrying.
 Self-employment as a trend has been increasing for the last decade in the UK.
 Between 2006 and 2016, the number of those in self-employment increased from 3.7m people to 4.6m people.

-One concern for many is whether there’s an extra price to pay when it comes to buying our own home.
-A definite fear factor lingers in the air when it comes to self-employment and mortgages.
+A concern for many is whether there’s an extra price to pay when it comes to buying your own home.
+There’s a definite shared sense of fear when it comes to self-employment and mortgages.
 How can we prove our income when we don’t fit neatly into a salaried box?
 Will we be restricted to a narrow selection of uncompetitive deals?
 Will anyone even want to lend to us?

 Should I be worried?

 Take it from us: there’s nothing to fear.
 Lenders live in the modern world – and they want borrowers.
 They do need to know, however, that you’ll be able to afford your mortgage now and in the future.
 So you just need to be able to prove this.
 You’ll need to show them that you have been trading for a certain period – the industry standard is two years, though some lenders ask for three – and be able to supply figures to prove your income.